ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Access Token Invalidity

+When an access token becomes invalid (e.g., due to its expiration or revocation), the following applies:

+* RS MUST delete the access token and the associated OSCORE Security Context.

+* RS MUST abort and purge the EDHOC session from which the deleted OSCORE Security Context was derived.

-When an access token becomes invalid (e.g., due to its expiration or revocation), RS MUST delete the access token and the associated OSCORE Security Context, and it notifies C with an error response with code 4.01 (Unauthorized) for any long-running request, as specified in {{Section 5.8.3 of RFC9200}}.
+* RS notifies C with a 4.01 (Unauthorized) error response for any long-running request, as specified in {{Section 5.8.3 of RFC9200}}.

 ## Authentication Credential Invalidity # {#auth-cred-validity}